 So, I'd thought I'd write up some of my ideas of how we can encourage ethical adoptions in Uganda.
 What do you tell families asking you?
 Any more suggestions?

-2. Be prepared to wait for your baby.
+1. Only adopt from a registered and approved baby home.
+Don't ask attorneys or people in Uganda to "find" you a baby.
+This will get out of hand very quickly (it's already started).
+If you are adopting from an unregistered home, why aren’t they registered?
+Make sure nothing illegal is going on.
+There have been people in UG offering Americans children from orphanages that don’t even exist.
+Be aware that scams happen.2.
+Be prepared to wait for your baby.
 You don't want people in Uganda to feel pressured to produce a referral for you quickly, you want a child that truly needs a family to be matched with one.
 Sometimes this takes a while, especially if you're working with a registered and approved home.
 They often have waiting lists.
 After babies come into homes, once the investigations are done and everyone is SURE international adoption is the best thing for this child, they are cleared for adoption and they will be matched with the next eligible family.
 This can take time as you make your way to the top of the list.

 3. Obtain an independent background investigation of your child's background.
 Hire someone else to do this, not associated with your attorney or the orphanage (some agencies already do this).
 The attorney and orphanage WANT this child to be adoptable, find someone who is not directly involved or profiting from this adoption.
 Better yet, go investigate the background yourself.